Tutorial

 Quadratic:

-The quadratic algorithm goes over the input text in quadratic time.
-This means that if your input has n characters, the algorithm will have to do n² calculation steps.
-This algorithm should be intuitively slower than the linear algorithm, as the linear algorithm needs to do only n steps.
-However, in practice this is heavily dependent on factors such as the kind of input, and there are many cases where the linear algorithm is actually slower.
+The quadratic algorithm might take a quadratic number of steps when analysing the input.
+This means that if the input has n characters, the algorithm might take n² steps.
+The name of the algorithm seems to say that this algorithm is slower than the linear algorithm.
+However, in practice performance heavily depends on factors such as the number and length of palindromes in the input, and there are many cases in which the linear algorithm is slower than the quadratic algorithm.

 Approximate:

-The approximate algorithm is highly similar to the quadratic algorithm, but it supports insertion and deletion errors.
+The approximate algorithm is a version of the quadratic algorithm that supports insertion and deletion errors.

-The performance of the three algorithms relative to each other can strongly vary based on the input.
-For example, in normal text, like a fragment from a book, palindromes tend to be sparse and short.
-Here, the quadratic algorithm performs well.
-However, in highly repetitive input, like a text file with a bunch of a's, there is a palindrome on every center, and in the middle of the input, the palindromes consist of nearly the whole input.
-Here, the quadratic algorithm ends up doing more work internally to compute and extend them all.
-But again, this is only performance-related, and doesn't affect the output, so if you are not interested in the functionality under the hood, it is totally fine to just choose one of these two randomly.
-The approximate algorithm supports insertion and deletion errors, and has a more generalized definition of maximal palindromes, and therefore does not always output the same answer as the linear and quadratic algorithm.
+The performance of the three algorithms strongly depends on the form of the input.
+For example, in most books palindromes are sparse and short.
+The quadratic algorithm performs well for such cases.
+But in a text file with a lot of repetition such as a text file with many a's, there is a palindrome around every center, and in the middle of the input the palindromes cover nearly the entire input.
+In this case, the quadratic algorithm has to extend all palindromes at each step, which becomes expensive when the input is long.
+The approximate algorithm supports insertion and deletion errors, and uses a generalized definition of maximal palindromes, and does not always return the same output as the linear and quadratic algorithm.